PROFESSIONAL LINKING PROGRAM (PLP)

 - you must have completed a minimum of two years of paraprofessional experience in your current role in the school setting and be working a minimum of 3 days per week, at the time of application;

-- if accepted into the program, you must be employed a minimum of three days a week in a school setting working with children and youth at the grade level you have been accepted to teach;
+- if accepted into the program, you must be employed a minimum of three days a week in a school setting working with children and youth at the age level you have been accepted to teach;